 - Where are the strengths and weaknesses of different approaches towards social security?

 - What are useful elements applicable in the participants’ home countries?

 This course will take place at the Heidelberg Institute of Global Health.

 The course material will be covered in a mixture of lectures, seminars and group activities.
-Lectures will be held by both faculty of the Heidelberg Institute of Global Health and experts from the German Pension Fund.
-In addition, we plan to visit the Pension Fund.
+Lectures will be held by both faculty of the Heidelberg Institute of Global Health and experts from AOK International Consulting.
+In addition, we are planning a visit to a relevant public health institution.

 Assessment: In order to receive a certificate, participants take a short test at the end of the course and participate in a group activity.